OTD Capstone Examples

-As part of an occupational therapy doctoral program in the United States, doctoral students spend 560 hours working on a capstone project.
+As part of an occupational therapy doctoral program in the United States, doctoral students spend around 500 hours working on a capstone experience and project.

 The purpose of a capstone project is to help students take a deep dive into an area of OT, synthesize the information, and then disseminate their findings.
 These projects have the potential to help OT professionals all over the world improve our clinical practices.